© 2005 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 One day she accidentally stumbled upon another Jew in hiding.
 He was a furrier, making clothes for food.
 He told her what had happened to her father.
 She was now alone with her mother…everyone else had been murdered.

 In March of 1944 the Germans withdrew.
 Freedom had come at last.
 Alicia and her mother returned to their native Buczacz and found an apartment.
 They began to survive again.
-It was short lived however.
+It was short lived, however.

 A couple months after their initial freedom, the Germans pushed back and retook Buczacz.
 In their flight out of the city, Alicia’s mother was wounded by a piece of shrapnel and they were forced to return to the city.
-After several days of hiding in their apartment, they received a knock on the door.
+After several days of hiding in their apartment, they heard a knock at the door.
 Their landlady had turned them into the Gestapo.
 Marched out onto the street, one of the Gestapo raised his pistol and pointed it at Alicia and fired.
 At the last moment, her mother threw herself in front of Alicia.
 She took the bullet intended for her daughter.
 She fulfilled a self-proclaimed prophecy.
 She had told Alicia that she would not survive the war, but that she knew Alicia would.
 She made Alicia promise to live.
-The Gestapo, having expended his last bullet, drug her off with the rest of the Jews into the forest to be shot.
-This time, Alicia bolted when the shooting started and hid in the river.
+The Gestapo agent, having expended his last bullet, drug her off with the rest of the Jews into the forest to be shot.
+This time, Alicia bolted when the shooting started and hid herself in the river.